-There are still a number of barriers that need to be overcome before voice will see mass adoption.
+However, there are still a number of barriers that need to be overcome before voice will see mass adoption.
 Technological advances are making voice assistants more capable particularly in AI, natural language processing (NLP), and machine learning.
 To build a robust speech recognition experience, the artificial intelligence behind it has to become better at handling challenges such as accents and background noise.
 And as consumers are becoming increasingly more comfortable and reliant upon using voice to talk to their phones, cars, smart home devices, etc., voice will become a primary interface to the digital world and with it, expertise for voice interface design and voice app development will be in greater demand.

 Advancements in a number of industries are helping digital voice assistants become more sophisticated and useful for everyday use.
 Voice has now established itself as the ultimate mobile experience.
 A lack of skills and knowledge make it particularly hard for companies to adopt a voice strategy.
 There is a lot of opportunity for much deeper and much more conversational experiences with customers.
 The question is, is your brand willing to jump on this opportunity?